Fulla/goalMgr/app/README.md

 * A "goal" may have "alternative" solutions
 * An "alternative" is composed by one or more sub"goals"
+* A "goal" may act as subgoal in 0 or more alternatives (hence the goal-alternative relation)

 - A goal is completed if (at least) an alternative is completed
 - An alternative is completed if all the subgoals are completed